Health information on Wikipedia: Accuracy and usefulness

 In May 2014, The Journal of the American Osteopathic Association published an article which concluded that "Most Wikipedia articles for the 10 costliest conditions in the United States contain errors compared with standard peer-reviewed sources."
 Following this paper, many other media sources reported that readers should not trust Wikipedia for medical information.
-Some of Wikipedia's prominent health content contributors defended Wikipedia and criticized the study, noting that “Wikipedia is not about truth, but about verifiability.”
-That is, the Wikipedians contended that since the mission of Wikipedia is to reflect what mainstream sources (such as UK’s National Institute of Health Care Excellence) say about any given topic, Wikipedia will be just as inaccurate as those sources.
-Since Wikipedia’s policy is to state these inaccuracies that exist in its sources as though they were true (even when editors know they are not true), Wikipedians feel that pointing out how inaccurate Wikipedia’s health articles are completely misses the point of Wikipedia, since “Wikipedia is not about truth, but [instead] about verifiability.”
-Wikipedians also noted that the small sample size may have skewed results (in either direction) and that the study may have understated Wikipedia’s level of inaccuracy by not accounting for the important information that Wikipedia articles leave out.
+Some of Wikipedia's prominent health content contributors defended Wikipedia and criticized the study, noting that "Wikipedia is not about truth, but about verifiability."
+That is, the Wikipedians contended that since the mission of Wikipedia is to reflect what mainstream sources (such as UK's National Institute of Health Care Excellence) say about any given topic, Wikipedia will be just as inaccurate as those sources.
+Since Wikipedia's policy is to state these inaccuracies that exist in its sources as though they were true (even when editors know they are not true), Wikipedians feel that pointing out how inaccurate Wikipedia's health articles are completely misses the point of Wikipedia, since "Wikipedia is not about truth, but [instead] about verifiability."
+Wikipedians also noted that the small sample size may have skewed results (in either direction) and that the study may have understated Wikipedia's level of inaccuracy by not accounting for the important information that Wikipedia articles leave out.

 A 2014 study found that when the FDA issues new safety warnings about drugs, in 41% of cases reviewed Wikipedia articles about those drugs were updated to give the new safety information within two weeks.
 Another 23% of Wikipedia drug articles were updated to give this information within an average of about 40 days, but 36% of articles are not updated with this information within a year.
 A 2014 comparison between selected drug information from pharmacology textbooks and comparable information on the English-language and German-language Wikipedias found that the drug information in Wikipedia covers most of what is essential for undergraduate pharmacology studies and that it is accurate.

 A 2015 study comparing the coverage of the autism-vaccine controversy on several websites found that Wikipedia's articles were broadly pro-vaccine.
 The study attributed this pro-vaccine stance to "this highly controversial topic attracting committed editors who strictly enforce the requirements for academic references."
 A 2016 study found that drug information on Wikipedia was less accurate and complete than that on the medical reference site Micromedex.
 A 2017 study compared the accuracy of Wikipedia articles about the 33 most popular medications with medication guides to the accuracy of their medication guides.
 The study found that the Wikipedia articles were generally less accurate than were the corresponding medication guides.

+A 2024 study comparing the Chinese Baidu Baike and the English Wikipedia on irritable bowel syndrome found that Wikipedia "provides more reliable, higher quality, and more objective" information but noted both are still lacking in quality.